A new government department

 About This Project

-A new government department, the Department of Planning, Industry and Environment (DPIE), formed by the merger of several existing departments had inherited a number of outdated ICT systems that were difficult to integrate, support and maintain.
+A new government department formed by the merger of several existing departments had inherited a number of outdated ICT systems that were difficult to integrate, support, and maintain.

-DPIE needed to think strategically about their ICT systems environment and how to deliver a new unified infrastructure and applications environment, which would replace several existing systems.
-It also needed to identify the best opportunities for reinvestment, modernisation and transformation in terms of its ICT infrastructure and applications management.
+It needed to think strategically about its ICT systems environment and how to deliver a new unified infrastructure and applications environment, which would replace several existing systems.
+It also needed to identify the best opportunities for reinvestment, modernisation, and transformation in terms of its ICT infrastructure and applications management.

 The Situation

-The NSW Department of Planning, Industry and Environment was formed in 2019 by merging multiple existing departments with similar scope to improve operational efficiency and effectiveness.
+The Department was formed in 2019 by merging multiple existing departments with similar scope to improve operational efficiency and effectiveness.

 As with any merger, the combination of the merged entities created new opportunities for efficiencies but also some challenges.